wwPDB/protein-modification-extension/Protein_modifications.md

 | Modification covalently bonds to multiple peptide residues | Crosslinker, Heme/heme-like                                            |

-In these cases, the CCD that describes the modification group contains the details of all the protein modifications that it can form.
+In these cases, the CCD that describes the modification group contains the details of all the PCMs that it can form.
 For example, the CCD for palmitic acid (PLM) describes all the palmitoylations observed in the PDB archive.

 <img src="imgs/linked_mod.png" alt="linked_mod" width="300px">